DSCxUQ/notes/1-CLI.md

 ## Moving around the filesystem

-So without any prompts, what do we do now?
-Well, most likely (if you haven't fooled around with the CLI before) Bash has thrown you to your home directory.
+So what now?
+Well, most likely (if you haven't fooled around with the CLI before) bash has started you off in your home directory.
 But what exactly is that?
 The home directory is 'your' space on the filesystem, for example, at UQ this is `/home/students/s1234567`, where you are free to edit files as you please.
 You can see whatever folder you are at currently using the `pwd` command - standing for *print working directory*.

+#### Creating Files

 We can create files at this folder by using the `touch <filename>` command.
-This will create a file within our home directory, as that is the current folder that we are in!
+This will create an empty file within our home directory, as that is the current folder that we are in!

+#### Creating Directories (Folders)

 We may want to create a new folder so we can better organise our files!
 This can be done with the `mkdir <name>` command.
 In case you were wondering, `mkdir` stands for *make directory*.

+#### Changing Directories

 What use is a folder if we cannot access it though?
 Enter the `cd <folder>` command, standing for *change directory*.
 Make sure to supply the full path of the directory that you want to access, or just the folder name if that folder is within the directory you are in!
 Confused?
 Have a play around with it :^)

 So we are able to enter folders, how do we back out of them?
 In every folder there are two 'special' folders - `.` representing the current folder (a concept we will review later) and `..` representing the parent directory.
 Therefore, if we wish to move to folder previous to the current, we can use `cd ..`.

 We may want to 'free' ourselves from our home directory and step to the root of the filesystem.
-This can be done with `cd /` to move to `/` folder, aka the root of the filesystem.
+This can be done with `cd /` to move to the `/` folder, aka the root of the filesystem.

 Whoops!
 Lets say we got lost and want to get back to the home directory - Just use `cd` to quickly move back to your home directory.
+This is shorthand for `cd ~`, as `~` is a link to your home directory.

 Before moving on, have a quick practice of moving around your filesystem.